-8.3.17 Procedures for Field Level Coordination, and Coordination with the Aerospace and Flight Test Radio Coordinating Council (AFTRCC), of the Frequency Band 1435-1525, 2310-2320 and 2345-2390 MHz
+8.3.17 Procedures for Field Level Coordination, and Coordination with the Aerospace and Flight Test Radio Coordinating Council (AFTRCC), of the Frequency Bands 1435-1525, 2360-2395 and 5091-5150 MHz

-1. Applicability--These procedures are applicable for all frequency assignment actions for use of frequencies in the bands 1435-1525, 2310-2320 and 2345-2390 MHz by U.S. Federal Government radio stations within the Conterminous United States, and are implemented to minimize, through local selection of frequencies and effective coordination, the possibility of harmful interference.

-2. Field Level Coordinators.

-- a.
-Non-Federal: The AFTRCC is comprised of representatives of the aerospace manufacturing industry using the federal/non-federal shared 1435-1525, 2310-2320 and 2345-2390 MHz bands during the research and development phases of manned and unmanned aircraft, missiles, booster rockets and other expendable vehicles, or their major components.
-In 1969 the FCC recognized the AFTRCC as the Frequency Coordinating Advisory Committee for non-federal flight test telemetry station assignments in the band 1435-1525 MHz, and in 1984 extended this recognition to the 2310-2320, and 2345-2390 MHz band.
+- 1. Applicability--These procedures are applicable for all frequency assignment actions for use of frequencies in the bands 1435-1525, 2360-2395 and 5091-5150 MHz by U.S. Federal Government radio stations within the Conterminous United States, and are implemented to minimize, through local selection of frequencies and effective coordination, the possibility of harmful interference. - 2.
+Field Level Coordinators. - a.
+Non-Federal: The AFTRCC is comprised of representatives of the aerospace manufacturing industry using the federal/non-federal shared 1435-1525, 2360-2395 and 5091-5150 MHz bands during the research and development phases of manned and unmanned aircraft, missiles, booster rockets and other expendable vehicles, or their major components.
+In 1969 the FCC recognized the AFTRCC as the Frequency Coordinating Advisory Committee for non-federal flight test telemetry station assignments in the band 1435-1525 MHz, and in 2012 extended this recognition to the 2360-2395, and 5091-5150 MHz bands.
 The AFTRCC Coordinator (point of contact for coordination) is listed in Annex D, Table 3. - b.
 Federal: The military services, as major users of the radio frequency spectrum during research, development and testing of systems, have established Area Frequency Coordinators (AFCs) that are responsible for coordination of frequency use within designated military ranges or geographical areas of the United States.
-In 197113 the IRAC agreed that certain military AFCs would be the principal federal entities responsible for field level coordination of all U.S. federal use of the band 1435-1525 MHz, and in 1984 extended this procedure to include the 2310-2320 and 2345-2390 MHz band.
+In 197113 the IRAC agreed that certain military AFCs would be the principal federal entities responsible for field level coordination of all U.S. federal use of the band 1435-1525 MHz, and in 2012 extended this procedure to include the 2360-2395 MHz band.
 Annex D, Table 3 lists these AFCs and indicates their areas of responsibility and Figure 3 is a map depicting those areas.
+The Federal Aviation Administration (FAA), as the Aeronautical Advisory Group (AAG) chair, is responsible for engineering and coordination within the 5091-5150 MHz band.
+In 2012, aeronautical mobile telemetry (AMT) transmissions were permitted in accordance with World Radiocommunication Conference (WRC-15) Resolution 418.